aaronengland/basketball_card_pricing_model/README.md

 > **Notebook**: [`03_preprocessing/notebook.ipynb`](03_preprocessing/notebook.ipynb)

 Raw fields like player names and brand strings can't be fed directly into a model.
-We built a preprocessing pipeline with **8 transformers** that convert the raw data into 13 numeric features plus a log-transformed price target.
+I built a preprocessing pipeline with **8 transformers** that convert the raw data into 13 numeric features plus a log-transformed price target.

 Here's what each transformer does, in plain language: